February 1972 Popular Electronics

 The problem is that fusion reaction is not easy to produce or control.
-We have machines
+We have

-exploitation, nor are they likely to be for a decade or more.
+commercial exploitation, nor are they likely to be for a decade or more.

 The chief radiation danger from fusion is high-energy neutrons.
 As already stated,

 neutrons form carbon-14 in air.
 Also, neutrons wear out the protective vanadium

 allays used in reactors.

 Tritium, produced within the reactor, has a half life of 12.5 years and emits

 strong beta rays.
 So, it must be kept from contaminating air or water.

 A deuterium-helium thermo nuclear reaction can make electricity directly.
-The method
+The

-tube called a "magnetic mirror machine."
+in a straight tube called a "magnetic mirror machine."
 The reaction spews electrons

 out of the tube into an expansion chamber.
 Collector electrodes gather positive

 charges and a charge separator picks up the electrons.
 Output terminals feed the

 direct current to whatever load is provided.